Ben Affleck Goes To The Emmys With New Girlfriend Lindsay Shookus

 — Scott Feinberg (@ScottFeinberg) September 18, 2017

-Ben Affleck, 45, started dating 37-year-old Lindsay Shookus early this year, following his divorce from Jennifer Garner.
-They finally took their relationship public in July.
+Ben Affleck, 45, allegedly started dating 37-year-old Lindsay Shookus early this year, following his divorce from Jennifer Garner.
+They reportedly took their relationship public in July.
 Since then, they have been spotted by the paparazzi on numerous occasions.
 Just last week, Ben and Lindsay were pictured enjoying a US Open game in New York.

 Lindsay Shookus is an award-winning TV producer.
 She shares a daughter with her ex-husband.
 Meanwhile, Ben Affleck and Jennifer Garner officially filed for a divorce in April after 10 years of marriage.
 The friendly exes are now focused on co-parenting their three children: Violet, 11, Seraphina, 8, and Samuel, 5.